The Myth of Motivation

-Most of us have waited for that burst of motivation to appear – whether it is for fitness motivation, weight loss or some other big change that you want to make in your life.
+Most of us have waited for that burst of motivation to appear – whether it is for fitness, weight loss motivation, or some other big change that you want to make in your life.
 It’s a common misconception that motivation is a serendipitous force that, once arrived, will magically solve all procrastination issues!

 However, this is far from reality.
 Motivation is rarely something that will find you out of the blue; it’s something you cultivate through small consistent habits, steps, changes and actions.
 Lack of motivation can also be a symptom of something else in your life that needs addressing.
 More on this later in the blog: